Dear reader of ADxS.org, please excuse the disruption.

 Sitemap

-In our opinion, ADHD mediates its symptoms in a similar way to chronic stress, for example through a lack of dopamine and noradrenaline.
+In our opinion, ADHD mediates its symptoms in a similar way to chronic stress through a lack of dopamine and noradrenaline, among other things.

 We also believe that chronic stress in early childhood, as well as genetic, epigenetic or other causes of dopamine and noradrenaline deficiency, can impair brain development, leading to ADHD symptoms.
 See under ⇒ Brain development disorder and ADHD in the chapter Development.